pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 description: 'Exploring how to automatically generate a GraphQL API for a Salesforce organization.'
 ---

-Back in 2016 [Robin Ricard](https://twitter.com/r_ricard) and presented at Dreamforce a talk about how to leverage GraphQL to query Salesforce data.
+Back in 2016 [Robin Ricard](https://twitter.com/r_ricard) and presented at Dreamforce a talk about how to leverage GraphQL to query Salesforce data ([recording](https://www.youtube.com/watch?v=efEBcCtfARo)).
 For this talk we built a React Native demo application for browsing your favorite movies.
 The application retrieved the movies and actor details, stored in Salesforce custom objects, by the intermediary of GraphQL endpoint hosted on Heroku.

-<lite-youtube videoid="efEBcCtfARo"></lite-youtube>

 We had to author [custom GraphQL types](https://github.com/rricard/movieql/blob/cfd5e6ba8a4f319b18517be0ecc5e92f87878c5e/data/definitions.js#L3-L65) and hardcode some [SOQL queries](https://github.com/rricard/movieql/blob/cfd5e6ba8a4f319b18517be0ecc5e92f87878c5e/data/loaders.js#L26-L39) to retrieve the data on our Salesforce org.
 This approach works great for a demo application, but becomes quickly unmaintainable: